 - I have many friends, but I feel lonely;

-Shikashi also means “but” or “however”, but it is more formal and has a stronger impact than でも.
-The shikashi is most commonly used in official or written speeches. [しかし] has a similar meaning to [けれども] but is used at the beginning of sentences.
+Shikashi also means “but” or “however,” but it is more formal and has a stronger impact than でも.
+Shikashi is more commonly used in official speeches or writings. [しかし] has a similar meaning to [けれども] but is used at the beginning of sentences.

 Let’s see some examples: